ChikwandaChisha/ONEWORLD/README.md

 ## Contributing
 We welcome contributions!
 Please fork the repo and submit a pull request.
 ## License
 This project is for educational and advocacy purposes.

 ## Author
 Chikwanda Chisha

+## P.S: I have not done the backend for the project.